mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### TELEPORTERS

-There is a teleporter in the centre of each of the seven habitats.
-These seven teleporters are identical to the one in the centre of the starport – a huge rotating portal.
+There is a teleporter in the center of each of the seven habitats.
+These seven teleporters are identical to the one in the center of the starport – a huge rotating portal.
 A small citadel surrounds each teleporter; thousands of years ago, Grandfather's servants used these citadels to monitor the ongoing experiments.
 These days, Grandfather's attention is elsewhere and the citadels are abandoned.

 #### REFEREE ADVICE